OPSCCnet/OPSCCnet/README.md

 - please cite our work: currently our work is under review

 ### Licence <a name="licence"></a>
-OPSCC.net is made for academic, research use only.
+OPSCCnet is made for academic bodies, and its research use only.
 This is not a medical product.

 ### Acknowledgements<a name="acknowledgements"></a>
 Figures were created with https://biorender.com/ and Adobe illustrator version 26.4.